itsmoops/ratherd-client/ideas.md

 if database is down, would you rather... go outside? because our servers are down. try again later ...dl pycharm

+have a different color rather panel if one rather is submitted by the user

 timer for how long it takes
 option to go back and change your answers